levinunnink/html-form-to-google-sheet/README.md

 <img src="https://sheetmonkey.io/img/guides/10-working-form.gif" width="450" />

+- **Please note:** The input names are _case sensitive_.
+They must match the same casing as the script.
+More here: https://github.com/levinunnink/html-form-to-google-sheet/issues/3#issuecomment-1054464935

 _Note: If you want to intercept the submit event so the user isn't redirected to the webapp, [you can do this by attaching a JavaScript event listener to the form submission and creating the `POST` request yourself](https://codepen.io/levinunnink-the-bashful/pen/YzxPyoG?editors=0010)._

 ## Issues?